ddmitov/perl-executing-browser/README.md

 * Local scripts and pages can be edited in external editor using context menu entry.
 * PEB can interact with the built-in Perl 5 debugger.
 Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
 Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
 Different versions of Perl can be selected for every debugging session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
 * Every Perl 5 script can be displayed as syntax highlighted source code.
-* Extensive logging of all browser activities, including the execution of local scripts.
+* Extensive optional logging of all browser activities, including the execution of local scripts.

 **Configuration:**
 * All settings are stored in an INI file with comments included.
 * Browser root folder can be any folder.
-* Basic program functions are accessible from special URLs or from a right-click context menu.
+* Program functions are accessible from special URLs or from a right-click context menu.
 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
 * 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.